-Join David Powers for an in-depth discussion in this video What you should know before watching this course, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video What you should know before watching this course, part of PHP: Strict Data Types.

 - [Voiceover] Let's take a quick look to see what you need to know to follow this course, starting with the target audience.
 The course is primarily aimed at PHP developers, but it should also be of interest to programmers in other languages who want to understand how strict data typing has been implemented in PHP.
 If you fall into that category, some basic knowledge of PHP syntax would be useful, but it's not essential.
 However, I do expect viewers to know what I'm talking about when I refer to objects and interfaces.